yooanthony/studentcsp/_posts/2023-08-29-Lab-Notebook-week2.md

 > Update Blog to contain all hacks.
 - [X] make lab notebook for all 3 weeks
-- [X] run website on github pages
+- [X] run website on github pages(not locally)
-- [X] Style the theme to work on github pages(isues without remote theme such as minima)
+- [X] Style the theme to work on github pages(issues without remote theme such as minima)